crayminor/rna_seq/final_report.md

 - Explain the experimental design and data collection process, highlighting the challenges of working with a large dataset (Question 2).
 - Describe the preprocessing steps and the specific tools used, emphasizing their relevance and ease of use for beginners (Question 6).

+fastp: Fastp is a tool for comprehensive quality control and preprocessing of fastq files.
+It performs tasks such as adapter trimming, quality filtering, read trimming, and read length filtering.
+Fastp helps to ensure that the input fastq files are of high quality and suitable for downstream analysis.

+hisat2: Hisat2 is an accurate alignment tool for mapping RNA-seq reads to a reference genome.
+In this specific case we are using the Mus musculus dataset as a reference useing a two-step process to align the reads.
+First, it builds an index of the reference genome using the hisat2-build command.
+Then, it aligns the reads to the indexed genome using the hisat2 command.
+Hisat2 produces a SAM/BAM file containing the aligned reads, which can be further processed and analyzed.

+samtools: Samtools is a suite of tools for manipulating and working with SAM/BAM files, which are commonly used for storing aligned sequencing reads.
+Samtools provides various functionalities, including sorting, indexing, filtering, merging, and converting SAM/BAM files.
+It is widely used in bioinformatics pipelines to perform tasks such as read alignment post-processing and downstream analysis.

+subread (featureCounts): Subread is a software package that includes featureCounts, a tool used for read counting and summarizing aligned reads to genomic features, such as genes or exons.
+FeatureCounts takes aligned reads (in BAM format) and an annotation file (in GTF/GFF format) as input.
+It assigns each read to the corresponding genomic feature and counts the number of reads per feature.
+The output is a counts matrix, where each row represents a genomic feature and each column represents a sample.

 #### Experiments: